edjamakated/GPT-Legends/README.md

-# GPT-Legends
+# Text Legends (aka GPT-Legends)

+Text Legends is a web application that allows you to simulate a conversation between two legendary figures or about a topic using a GPT-based AI chat model.

 Use GPT api to conduct conversations with legendary figures on a specific topic using their style.

-# Text Legends

-Text Legends is a web application that allows you to simulate a conversation between two legendary figures or about a topic using a GPT-based AI chat model.

 ![Text Legends Preview](preview.png)